-IMB students are required, in the FIRST year, to take Molecular Genetics - Bi620 in the Fall and Advanced Biochemistry - Ch662 in the Winter.
-This requirement also applies to IMB students associated with CBD - Developmental Track.

-INGP students associated with CDB - Development Track are required, in the FIRST year, to take Molecular Genetics - Bi620 in the Fall and are strongly encouraged to take Advanced Biochemistry - Ch662 in the Winter.
-Students in this track are further encouraged to take the other Advanced Development courses as they are offered.

-INGP students in the Neurons, Circuits & Cognition Program are required, in the FIRST year, to take Advanced Cellular Neuroscience - Bi610 in the Fall, Advanced System Neuroscience - Psy610 in the Winter, and Advanced Cognitive Neuroscience - Psy610 in the Spring.

-INGP students in the Theoretical Neuroscience Program are required, in the FIRST year, to take Advanced Cellular Neuroscience - Bi610 in the Fall and Advanced System Neuroscience - Psy610 in the Winter.
-In either the first or second year, students take one of the following combination of courses:
+- IMB students are required, in the FIRST year, to take Molecular Genetics Bi620 in the Fall and Advanced Biochemistry Ch662 in the Winter. - INGP students in the Development Track are required, in the FIRST year, to take Molecular Genetics Bi620 in the Fall and are strongly encouraged to take Advanced Biochemistry Ch662 in the Winter.
+Students in this track are further encouraged to take the other Advanced Development courses as they are offered. - INGP students in the Neurons, Circuits & Cognition Program are required, in the FIRST year, to take Advanced Cellular Neuroscience Bi610 in the Fall, Advanced Systems Neuroscience Psy610 in the Winter, and Advanced Cognitive Neuroscience Psy610 in the Spring. - INGP students in the Theoretical Neuroscience Program are required, preferably in the FIRST year, to take Advanced Cellular Neuroscience - Bi610 in the Fall and Advanced System Neuroscience - Psy610 in the Winter.
+In either the first or second year, students take one of the following combination of courses: - ✓ Sub-track A: Analysis of Neural Data Bi4/510 (currently offered every spring), Machine Learning and Statistics Math4/510 (currently offered every other fall starting 2022/2023), and one elective course from the list below. - ✓ Sub-track B: Applied Math II: Statistical Learning Math607 (currently offered every winter starting 2022/2023), Applied Math III: Neural Networks Math607 (currently offered every other spring starting 2023/2024), and one elective course from the list below

-- either Analysis of Neural Data Bi4/510 or Applied Math II: Statistical Learning Math607; - either Introductory Machine Learning and Statistics Math4/510 or Applied Math III: Machine Learning and Statistics Math607; - and one of the following elective courses: Machine Learning Cis472/572, Probabilistic Methods for Artificial Intelligence Cis573, Techniques in Computational Neuroscience Bi485/585, Advanced Modeling in Biology Bi410, or another course approved by the student's IAC chair or research advisor.
+Students will also take one of the following elective courses as part of either subtrack listed above: Machine Learning - Cis472/572, Probabilistic Methods for Artificial Intelligence - Cis573, Techniques in Computational Neuroscience -Bi485/585, Advanced Modeling in Biology - Bi410, or another course approved by the student's IAC or DAC.
 Thus, there are a total of 5 courses required: Bi610, Psy610, and 3 chosen from the above lists.
+In some cases, students may also take different combinations of courses from the sub-tracks listed above with approval by the IAC or DAC.

-All Biology PhD students are required to register for, and participate in, one Journal Club each term of each academic year.
+- All Biology PhD students are required to register for, and participate in, one Journal Club each term of each academic year.
 Students are required to make at least one journal club presentation each year, starting in Year 2.
 See the UO course catalog for current journal club offerings.
 Students who are off campus for research purposes or have conflicts with teaching assignments are exempt from this requirement.
 The exemption is given on a case-by-case basis.
-The student must email the Graduate Program Assistant to request an exemption.

-All Biology PhD students on the Eugene campus are required to attend research seminars.
+The student must email the Graduate Program Assistant to request an exemption. - All Biology PhD students on the Eugene campus are required to attend research seminars.
 Each research institute sponsors a series of research seminars that are typically given by prominent scientists from other institutions.
 Students are required to register for and attend seminars in their research area each term that relevant seminars are offered.
 Students who are off campus for research purposes or have conflicts with teaching assignments are exempt from this requirement.
 The exemption is given on a case-by-case basis.
-The student must email the Graduate Program Assistant to request an exemption.

-All Biology PhD students on the Eugene campus are required to take Ethics in Life Sciences Research - Bi610 during their SECOND year.
+The student must email the Graduate Program Assistant to request an exemption. - All Biology PhD students on the Eugene campus are required to take Ethics in Life Sciences Research Bi610 during their SECOND year.
 This course is offered only one term each year.
 Advanced Biological Statistics is a two-part series and is recommended during year two (this course may be required for some students, as determined by the IAC, DAC, or advisor).